 He gets a little mad then starts shooting off his guns everywhere.
 And I don’t care if the sounds effects are more ‘pew pew’ than ‘pow pow’ that’s still obviously a machine gun.

 After the shooting, which hardly anyone seems to be batting an eyelash at, Samantha orders Sloan to battle Ikki and take out their rising threat.
 Sloan calls out his Medabot, Totalizer, and they try to start the match when Coach Mountain puts Totalizer in a headlock and stops the match since it’s against school rules.
 Just because we haven’t had a lot of pointless scenes in this episode.
 Or I guess they wanted to establish Sloan’s Medabot since it will never be in the show ever again.

 I love how Ikki’s more concerned over possibly getting expelled due to him almost having a robattle in school when his Medabot just performed a school shooting that he was mostly unconcerned about.

-Metabee then says the only reason he was in school anyway was because he went home before, like Ikki said, and his mother sent him back with his notebook.
+Metabee then says the only reason he was in school anyway was because he went home before, like Ikki said, and his mother sent him back with Ikki’s notebook.
 Just when you think the two might start getting along a little better, Metabee reveals that he ran the notebook through the dishwasher before he left because it was dirty.
-Since it’s an electronic notebook, it’s completely ruined (I don’t know why I pointed out that it was ruined due to being electric since even if it was a paper notebook it would still get ruined) I’m not really clear on whether Metabee did that on purpose.
+Since it’s an electronic notebook, it’s completely ruined (I don’t know why I pointed out that it was ruined due to being electric since it would still get ruined even if it was a paper notebook) I’m not really clear on whether Metabee did that on purpose.

 Ikki tells Metabee to leave and that he never wants to see him again.
 He does and the series ends.